 Tier 3 emission modelling and use of facility data

 Cement kilns are major industrial facilities and emissions data for individual plants might be available through a pollutant release and transfer registry (PRTR) or another emission reporting scheme.
-When the quality of such data is assured by a well developed QA/QC system and the emission reports have been verified by an independent auditing scheme, it is good practice to use such data.
+When the quality of such data is assured by a well-developed QA/QC system and the emission reports have been verified by an independent auditing scheme, it is good practice to use such data.
 If extrapolation is needed to cover all cement production in the country either the implied emission factors for the facilities that did report, or the emission factors as provided above could be used (see subsection 3.3.2 above).

 Emission levels of pollutants from cement plants are to a large extent determined by the abatement technologies applied in order to comply with regulations.
 National emission factors may therefore be calculated from national emission limit values, providing a reasonable estimate for the country’s specific emission factor.